Preheat the Oven: Preheat oven to 375°F (190°C) with the rack in the center.

 Combine the Wet & Dry Mixtures: Gradually add the dry ingredients to the wet ingredients, stirring with a whisk or spatula until just combined.
 Do not overmix; a few small lumps are okay.

-Fill the Pan(s): Pour the batter evenly into the prepared 9x5-inch loaf pan, filling about ⅔ full.
-For mini loaf pans, divide batter evenly among 3-4 pans, filling each about ⅔ full.
+Fill the Pan(s): Pour the batter evenly into the prepared pans, filling about ¾ full.
 Smooth the top(s) with a spatula.

 Cool: Remove pan(s) from the oven and place on a cooling rack for 10-15 minutes.
-Gently remove bread from pan(s) using parchment overhang or by gently running a knife around the edges.
+Gently remove bread from pan(s).
 Transfer to the cooling rack to cool completely, about 2 hours.

 Serve: For best slicing, wrap cooled bread tightly in plastic wrap or place in an airtight container and let rest for 4-6 hours (or overnight).
 Slice with a serrated knife.
-Serve plain, with butter, or as desired.
+Serve plain or with butter.

 Storage: Store at room temperature in an airtight container for up to 3 days.
 Refrigerate for up to 1 week or freeze (wrapped tightly in plastic and foil) for up to 3 months.
 Thaw at room temperature before serving.